SelenaLiu/Kaleidacanvas/README.md

 ### Libraries used
 Tkinter, Pillow: Image and ImageDraw.
 The latter was used to help save the Kaleidapiece you made, but a problem that I have yet to solve is the quality of the image PIL saves.
-I am using the mode `RGB`, but I also tried other modes compatible with the file format `.jpg` prescribed on [this page](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#concept-modes), but none of them turned out any more satisfactory.
-One reason that does not include the fault of Pillow would be the fact that Kaleidacanvas's canvas is only 700x700 pixels, restricting the saved image's quality.
+I am using the mode `RGB`, but I also tried other modes compatible with the file format `.jpg` prescribed on [this page](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#concept-modes), but none of them turned out any better.
+One reason (that does not include the fault of Pillow) would be the fact that Kaleidacanvas's canvas is only 700x700 pixels, restricting the saved image's quality.

 Overall, I am much more interested by Tkinter's abilities as a GUI, and if I were to improve on the current version of Kaleidacanvas, I would look at different image-saving libraries that would allow for higher quality images.